Liz Tiller

 Work

-Through the Developer Community of Practice, I helped drive the adoption of engineering best practices and contributed to ongoing internal knowledge-sharing.
+Contributed to Developer Community of Practice, championing engineering best practices and knowledge-sharing.

 Education